Did you know coffee was first found by goats?

 Why you should visit: The café is also a creative studio for graphic design lessons, photography workshops, cooking sessions and other art which you can take part in.
 They also sell art and hand-crafted items made by local Colombian artists.
 Or just come for the coffee education.

 When you discover a café that takes you back in time, somehow you don’t want to leave.
 The art deco space at Revolución is reminiscent of a 1930s secret society in Old Havana, Cuba.
 It was one of the first specialty cafés to open in 2014.
 A contrast from the first two places we visited, Revolución specializes in espresso-based drinks from cappuccino to latte and flat white.
 Most baristas believe it’s better to dark-roast espresso beans but Natalie serves up Colombian-grown espresso roasted at medium-dark so you can get the same richness that you might find in coffee in Italy.
 I opted for a cappuccino – perfectly extracted.

 What to try: Any of their espresso-based drinks.

 Why you should visit: The ambiance.

-There was one café which we didn’t get a chance to visit on our tour because they were closed for renovations, but at this point we had just had three full-size coffees and my caffeine jitters were kicking in, so it’s safe to say we didn’t mind saving it for another day!
+There was one café which we didn’t get a chance to visit on our tour because they were closed for renovations, but at this point we had just had three full-size coffees and my caffeine jitters were kicking in, so we didn’t mind leaving it for another day.